jergason/blorg/_posts/2015-03-07-learning-and-cynicism.md

 Type one vs type two errors - the cost of falsely identifying something as painful or wrong when it isn't is hard to measure.
 The

 Experience is a good thing.
-Software development without experience without wisdom is kkkkkk
+Alan Kay called software a [pop culture](http://queue.acm.org/detail.cfm?id=1039523), which is what happens when you don't build on the past.
+We need to learn from the past to improve.
+Software is not music - while it has cycles and styles, overall progress is possible.